poucotm/Verilog-Gadget/README.md

 ```

 * **Verilog Gadget: Insert Template**
-	- Insert user-template text from the file specified in settings
+	- You can insert your own template text from the file specified in settings
 	- Multiple templates are possible
+	- Run `Insert Template` and choose the type listed in the quick panel
 ```json
 	e.g)
 		In settings :